gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-07-14-shibuya-pixel-art-contest-2024.md

 ## Rorschach for Playdate

-This entry was created with [Rorschach](https://gingerbeardman.itch.io/rorschach) a creative toy/game I made for Playdate.
+This entry was created with [Rorschach](https://gingerbeardman.itch.io/rorschach) a creative toy/game I made for the [Playdate](https://play.date) handheld gaming system.
 This piece was created my moving the pen using the accelerometer and relying on dynamic ink colour.
 It's a fullscreen grab so it's 400×240px.
 Title is 「キクぞく」which is "Kikuzoku" or "Chrysanthemum".

 It would be tremendously complicated and time-consuming to create artwork like this pixel-by-pixel, or even with dither brushes, unless you had a pressure sensitive stylus.
 Rorschach and the Playdate accelerometer makes light work of it.